danielharrell/LectFall2015/Question.md

 something.
 That is, when I ask myself why the someone behind this podium is me *even if* I am no one else, I seem to be asking why *I myself* am something rather than nothing.
 And there is a reason for this.
-For as my pronoun implies, I am asking this question from what we call the "first-person" perspective, where the pronoun "I" refers to me and no one else, and thereby reflects a point of view upon the world I share with no one else.
-The point of view, then, we might simply call my own.
-Of course, you also possess your own point of view in this sense---each of you, I mean---which is why you can use the pronoun "I" just like I can, to mean you and no one else.
-Yet since each of us shares this view with no one else, the view itself is something, it seems, that could never be something else.
-That is, my own point of view upon the world, since I share this with no one else, can only be something or nothing.
-And the reason, then, that I can ask myself why I am something rather than nothing, is that I am asking this question not only *from* my own point of view, but *about* it, and why this view is something rather than nothing in being *mine*.
+For I am asking this question from what we call the "first-person" perspective, where my use of the pronoun "I" makes it refer to me and no one else, and so reflects a point of view upon the world I share with no one else.
+This is the point of view upon the world, then, we might simply call my own.
+Of course, you also possess your own point of view in this sense---each of you, I mean.
+And this is why you can use the pronoun "I" just like I can, to mean you and no one else.
+Yet since each of us then shares this view with no one else, the view itself is something, it seems, that could never be something else.
+That is, my own point of view upon the world, since I share this with no one else, can only be something or nothing, rather than something or something else.
+And the reason, then, that I can ask myself why *I* am something rather than nothing, is that I am asking this question not only *from* my own point of view, but *about* it, and why this view is something rather than nothing in being *mine*.

-Put briefly why this allows me to ask the question more generally. is also What is more, this view of the world, the view I share with no one else, might be said to *contain* the world, as if in a frame; even if I am otherwise *contained* by the world as an inhabitant.
-Or to put it another way, this view of the world is what gives the world its presence rather than its existence.
-In still other words, this view of the world is what makes anything I might encounter in it, like the podium in front of me, *not* something rather than something else, but indeed something rather than nothing.
+But this is also the reason, then, why I can ask why there is something rather than nothing more generally.
+For this first-person view of the world, the view that is mine, the view I share with no one else, might be said to *contain* the world, as if in a frame; even if I am otherwise *contained* in the world as an inhabitant.
+In other words, the world is made *present* to me through this point of view; and it gives the world a *presence*, then, that we can distinguish from its existence.
+But presence in this sense is distinguished from absence, just as something is distinguished from nothing.
+So my own point of view upon the world is what makes anything I might encounter in it, like the podium in front of me, *not* something rather than something else, but indeed something rather than nothing.
 And I can make the podium vanish, in this sense, simply by closing my eyes.
 Or lose the world altogether, once they close for good.
+(Revise from here.)
 But it is this same first-person view, then, that allows me and even compels me to wonder why the podium is something rather than nothing, or why more generally anything is something rather than